JielingWang/UW-Capstone-Web-Portal/README.md

 ## Request Features

 Requests are definitely the most important element of our system.
-Basically we have six kinds of requests in total, four general types: reimbursement, purchase request, procard receipt, pay an invoice and two types related to travel: travel request and travel reimbursement.
+Basically we have six types of requests in total, four general types: reimbursement, purchase request, procard receipt, pay an invoice and two types related to travel: travel request and travel reimbursement.

 ### Lifecycle